Black women have played an instrumental role in keeping our Black boys protected.

-Safe routes to school is a top priority for any parent and family.
-As more cities are creating live, play- and work-communities, it’s imperative for school districts and city governance to ensure that safe routes for children, seniors and residents are in place.
+As more cities are creating live, play- and work-communities, it’s imperative for school districts to ensure that Black boys have safe routes to school.

 - Ensure that all households/residencies with dogs and pets are properly housed i.e. having collars on all outdoor animals, fences with locks, appropriate heights and security, as well as having leashes while walking your pets.